Learned society: Significance

 Scholars in the sociology of science argue that learned societies are of key importance and their formation assists in the emergence and development of new disciplines or professions.
+In the form of professional associations, they can assist in the creation of pathways to leadership.

 Structure

 Societies can be very general in nature, such as the American Association for the Advancement of Science, specific to a given discipline, such as the Modern Language Association, or specific to a given area of study, such as the Royal Entomological Society.

-Most are either specific to a particular country (e.g. the Entomological Society of Israel), though they generally include some members from other countries as well, often with local branches, or are international, such as the International Federation of Library Associations and Institutions or the Regional Studies Association, in which case they often have national branches.
+Most are either specific to a particular country (e.g. the Chinese Academy of Sciences), though they generally include some members from other countries as well, often with local branches, or are international, such as the International Federation of Library Associations and Institutions or the Regional Studies Association, in which case they often have national branches.
 But many are local, such as the Massachusetts Medical Society, the publishers of the internationally known The New England Journal of Medicine.

 Some learned societies (such as the Royal Society Te Apārangi) have been rechartered by legislation to form quasi-autonomous non-governmental organizations.

 Membership and fellowship

 Membership may be open to all, may require possession of some qualification, or may be an honor conferred by election.

 Some societies offer membership to those who have an interest in a particular subject or discipline, provided they pay their membership fees.
 Older and more academic/professional societies may offer associateships and/or fellowships to fellows who are appropriately qualified by honoris causa, or by submission of a portfolio of work or an original thesis.
 A benefit of membership may be discounts on the subscription rates for the publications of the society.
 Many of these societies award post-nominal letters to their memberships.

+The membership at the World Association in Economics is free of cost.